 Yes.
 The Coronavirus Aid, Relief, and Securities Act requires the Secretary of Education to defer student loan payments, principal, and interest for through December 31, 2020, without penalty to the borrower for all federally-owned loans.
 In other words, your federal student-loan payments will automatically stop from March 13, 2020, through September 30, 2021.

-Basic Needs Resources
+- See the Basic Needs Resources website for:

 The Library is currently closed.
-For the latest Library updates, visit here
+For the latest Library updates, visit here.

 There are many ways UCSB Library can provide graduate students with expert help, services, and access to collections while you are engaged in remote teaching and research: